Published in

 3. Color.

-The artist used contrasting bright colors with the yellow and red ochres for a subtle beauty in the canvas.
-As there are warmer colors, it creates relaxation for the viewer’s eyes.
+The artist used contrasting bright colors, such as yellow and red ochres, for subtle beauty on the canvas.
+Due to the presence of warmer colors, it creates relaxation for the viewer’s eyes.

 Final Words.

-Truly, this father gave the most spiritual form of the early basis of the Renaissance.
-And among all his noble works, this painting, defined as Annunciation (Fra Angelico), remained a favorite of many hearts.
+Truly, Fra Angelico painted the most spiritual form during the Early Renaissance.
+Among all his noble works, this painting, defined as the Annunciation (Fra Angelico), remained a favorite of many hearts.
 From the early use of perspective to the use of yellow and golden ochres and the use of bright illuminance throughout the artwork, this painting is not only a symbolic representation of the divine narrative but also a mark of divinity.
+His painting is saintly because he never took up his brush without praying intently.
+Hence, the compositions he painted had harmonious colors with forms of grace and gentleness.

 Resources.